-Every Wednesday evening before Otis arrives with his garbage truck, I wheel the trash cart out to the mailbox and clean out all the junk mail that has accumulated there during the week.
+Every Wednesday before the garbage truck arrives, I wheel the trash cart out to the mailbox and clean out the junk mail that has accumulated there during the week.

-I thought I’d seen it all, until sifting through last week’s mail when I came across an official looking envelop, with big uppercase letters that boldly declared:
+I thought I’d seen it all until I came across an official looking envelop, with big uppercase letters that boldly declared:

 YOUR RESPONSE IS REQUIRED BY LAW.